Wild conductor exponents of curves: Perturbations and Theorem

+\begin{remark} It is a result credited by Fulton to Severi (\cite[Proposition 8.1]{Fulton69}) that a curve $C$ over an algebraically closed field admits a simply branched degree $g_C+1$ cover of $\Proj^1$.
+In the case of curves over finite extensions of $\QQ_p$, we can ensure that such covers are defined over finite tame extensions.
+Thereby, one could use Theorem \ref{thm:Sn_main} and Lemma \ref{lem:TameExtension} to compute wild conductor exponents for $p>g_C+1$.
+In practice, given a particular curve, a perturbation argument similar to that in the sequel would likely work for smaller $p$. \end{remark}

-\section{Perturbations and theorem \ref{thm:main}}
+\section{Perturbations and Theorem \ref{thm:main}}

-In this section we institute a change of perspective; instead of considering an Galois cover $X\to B$, we consider a non-Galois cover of degree $n$ from $C\to B$ and its Galois-closure $X$.
-Moreover, we restrict to the case that $B=\Proj^1$.
+In this section we institute a change of perspective: instead of considering a Galois cover $X\to B$, we consider a non-Galois cover of degree $n$ from $C\to B$ and its Galois-closure $X$.
+Further, we restrict to the case that $B=\Proj^1$.
 Note that (at least generically) $C$ plays the role of $X/S_{n-1}^\circ$ as in the preceding sections.

 Recall the following piece of notation.

 \begin{notation} For $K$ a finite extension of $\QQ_p$ and a polynomial $g\in K[t]$ write

 where $R$ is the set of roots of $g$ over $\bar{K}$ and $m(r)$ is the multiplicity of $r$. \end{notation}